Mourners pack Tehran's streets, supreme leader of Iran prays over slain general | CBC News

 Ghaani made his own threat in an interview with Iranian state television aired Monday.
 "God the almighty has promised to get his revenge, and God is the main avenger.
 Certainly actions will be taken," he said.

-Ghaani, a longtime Soleimani deputy, has now taken over as the head of the Revolutionary Guard's Quds Force, an expeditionary arm of the paramilitary organization answerable only to Khamenei.
+Ghaani, a longtime Soleimani deputy, is now his successor in the Revolutionary Guard's Quds Force, an expeditionary arm of the paramilitary organization answerable only to Khamenei.
 Ghaani has been sanctioned by the U.S. since 2012 for his work funding its operations around the world, including its work with proxies in Iraq, Lebanon and Yemen.

 Those proxies likely will be involved in any operation targeting U.S. interests in the Mideast or elsewhere in the world.